Complete each of the statements a to d using 1, 2, or 3: 1. decre... | Channels for Pearson+

 1

-Identify the group number for Group 6A (16) in the periodic table.

-Recall that the group number for main group elements indicates the number of valence electrons.
+Recall that valence electrons are the electrons in the outermost shell of an atom.

+Understand that as you move from left to right across a period in the periodic table, each element has one more proton and one more electron than the element before it.

-Understand that all elements in the same group have the same number of valence electrons.
+Recognize that the additional electron is added to the same outer shell, increasing the number of valence electrons.

-Recognize that going down a group does not change the number of valence electrons.

-Conclude that the number of valence electrons remains the same going down Group 6A (16).
+Conclude that the number of valence electrons increases as you move from left to right across Period 4.

 Was this helpful?